erlendfossen/ML_Beetles/ML_Beetles_analysis.md

 Start by training and evaluating the 60-40 split.
 Doing parameter tuning for the number of randomly selected predictors in each split (mtry), while keeping number of trees constant (ntree=1000).
+Nodesize= 1 (i.e. need at least one individual in each split). maxnode not set, meaning the tree can grow to max size.
 Could also tune the number of trees, but seems ok like this for this toy example.

 ``` r
 # Tuning parameters: using 10-fold cross-validation with a grid search